dcarolinahdev/rubykoans/README.md

 `assert_equal( expected, actual, failure_message = nil )`

 Ensures if expected is equal to actual.
 An optional failure message may be provided as the final argument.

+The first parameter can be a result and the second parameter can be a proc.

+## Booleans

+In Ruby, only false and nil are **false** everything else is **true**.

+## Nil

+**nil** is a special value that indicates **the absence of a value** – it is Ruby’s way of referring to “nothing”.
+An example of when you will encounter the nil object is when you ask for something that doesn’t exist or cannot be found.